Dale Steyn: 2004–2007: Early days

 Steyn made his debut for South Africa on 17 December 2004 in the first Test of England's tour.
 His first victim in Test cricket was Marcus Trescothick whom he bowled with a fast in-swinging delivery.
 However, his overall performance was underwhelming, he took eight wickets at an average of 52.00 and he was dropped after bowling poorly in England's second innings of the fourth Test in January 2005, bowling eight no-balls in nine overs which went for 47 runs.
 England won the match by 77 runs.

 Later that year, Steyn was picked in the squad for the African XI in the Afro-Asia Cup of 2005/06, and he made his One Day International debut on 17 August 2005.
 The African XI won the match, with Steyn bowling last batsman Ashish Nehra to seal victory by two runs.
 Steyn made his One Day International debut for South Africa on 20 January 2006 in a match against Australia at Melbourne, a match which was part of the 2005–06 VB Series.
 Steyn did not bowl particularly well and after another below par performance against Sri Lanka he dropped out of consideration for the South African ODI team.

-Following a strong season playing domestic cricket for the Titans, Steyn was recalled to the Test side to play New Zealand in April 2006.
+Following a strong season playing domestic cricket for the Titans, Steyn was recalled to the Test team to play New Zealand in April 2006.
 He responded to his opportunity with his first five-wicket haul in the first Test at Centurion, ripping through the New Zealand batting lineup along with Makhaya Ntini as New Zealand crumbled to 120 all out, chasing 248 to win.
 He finished the three Test series with 16 wickets at 26.00 and made a fine impression throughout.

 Steyn was included in the Test team to play Sri Lanka away in a two match series in July and August 2006.
 In his first overseas Test, at the Sinhalese Sports Club Ground, Colombo, he took 3 for 129 as Sri Lanka piled up 756–5, with Kumar Sangakkara and Mahela Jayawardene putting together the highest Test match partnership ever (624 runs).
 South Africa slumped to defeat by an innings and 153 runs.
 In the second Test, at the Paikiasothy Saravanamuttu Stadium, Colombo, Steyn took his second five-wicket haul in Tests during Sri Lanka's first innings, but went wicketless in their seconds innings as Sri Lanka sealed a 2–0 series victory by a single wicket.
 Steyn finished the series with eight wickets at an average of 36.50.